 From spectacular coastal apartments on the north coast, to beautiful rural retreats and barn conversions on farmland with a plethora of scenic walks and cosy eateries, our holiday cottages offer the chance to enjoy many of the delightful towns and villages that Exmoor has to offer.
 Serene and tranquil at any time of the year, a stay in this charming part of the world will stay with you forever.

-Whether you’re a couple with a four-legged friend or a larger group or family, we have self-catering accommodation to suit everyone’s needs.
+Whether you’re a couple with a four-legged friend looking for a dog-friendly cottage or a larger group or family after a big property, we have self-catering accommodation to suit everyone’s needs.